mickfuzz/phd4/_posts/thesis_chapters/2023-12-5-Gdps_reduced.md

 -->

-### GDPs can aid the use of documentation and resources
+### GDPs offer the potential to assist project navigation, acting as a framework for code examples and step-by-step tutorials

-#### GDPs offer the potential to assist project navigation, acting as a framework for code examples and step-by-step tutorials
+DRAW ON CHAPTER 4 MUTUAL EVOLUTION - AND FIND EXAMPLES .

 **The process of choice, use of documentation to support implementation and testing pivots on the design pattern and its behaviour.**

 <!-- #### Use of simple code examples which demonstrate the pattern in isolation -->